-Medicare Part D Subsidy - Shrinking Medicare Prescription Drug "Donut Hole" - Starting January is reflected.
+Medicare Part D Subsidy - Shrinking Medicare Prescription Drug "Donut Hole"- Starting January 1, 2011: RDS payments are not reflected as on ongoing offsetting item in valuations, and so no direct impact is reflected.
 RDS actuarial equivalence testing does not reflect the new donut hole shrinking Part D benefits.
+Thus, the changes to Medicare Part D have no impact on the calculations.